digitalocean/Kubernetes-Starter-Kit-Developers/03-setup-ingress-controller/guides/do_loadbalancer_migration.md

     }
     ```

-If everything looks as above, then you `migrated` the `load balancer` resource successfully.
+If everything looks as above, then you `migrated` your `load balancer` resource successfully.

 For more information and updates on the topic, you can also visit the official [Load Balancers Migration](https://docs.digitalocean.com/products/kubernetes/how-to/migrate-load-balancers) guide from `DigitalOcean`.